Pasiphaë: Variations on the myth

-In some more obscure traditions, it was not Poseidon's bull but Minos's father Zeus disguised as one who made love to Pasiphaë and sired the Minotaur.
+In some more obscure traditions, it was not Poseidon's bull but Minos's father Zeus disguised as one who had sex with Pasiphaë and sired the Minotaur.
 An ancient Greek lexicon mentions a tradition where Zeus and Pasiphaë are the parents of the Egyptian god Amun, who was identified with Zeus.

 Pasiphaë's curse

 In other aspects, Pasiphaë, like her niece Medea, was a mistress of magical herbal arts in the Greek imagination.
-The author of Bibliotheke records the fidelity charm she placed upon Minos that caused him to ejaculate serpents, scorpions, and centipedes whenever he laid with another woman, killing them.
+The author of Bibliotheke records the fidelity charm she placed upon Minos that caused him to ejaculate serpents, scorpions, and centipedes whenever he lay with another woman, killing them.
 However, Procris, after consuming a protective circean herb, lay with Minos with impunity.

 In another version, this unexplained disease that tormented Minos killed all his concubines and prevented him and Pasiphaë from having any children (the scorpions and serpents did not otherwise harm Pasiphaë, as she was an immortal child of the Sun).
 Procris then inserted a goat's bladder into a woman, told Minos to ejaculate the scorpions in there, and then sent him to Pasiphaë.
 The couple was thus able to conceive eight children.
-Records indicate, this became the first modern documentation of a sheath or condom, though working to promote fertility.
+Records indicate this was the first modern documentation of a sheath or condom, though instead working to promote fertility.